tisztamo/protosun/_posts/2015-06-03-javascript-inheritance.md

 The syntax is sometimes weird, but the flexible toolset of JavaScript allows us to do tricky things, like changing the behavior of objects after creation.

-We will see later that mastering the tool and use the tricks sparingly will lead to clear code and a lot of fun.
+We will see later that mastering the tool and using the tricks sparingly will lead to clear code and a lot of fun.